10 Worst Food Trends

-As a restaurant critic, we--that’s the royal, food critic “we"--visit more than 300 restaurants each year.
-And we still feel that expectant thrill every time we sit down at a new table--the thrill we suspect theater critics feel with every rising curtain.
+As a restaurant critic, we—that’s the royal, food critic “we”–visit more than 300 restaurants each year.
+And we still feel that expectant thrill every time we sit down at a new table—the thrill we suspect theater critics feel with every rising curtain.
 But as wide ranging as our tastes may be, and as sympathetic as we are to the difficulties of the profession, not every fad coursing through Western kitchens is worth celebrating.
 Here are 10 food trends of 2011 that drive us out of our minds.

-1. “Changes and Modifications Politely Declined.": Passive-aggressive, vain-glorious, and thoroughly maddening, this disclaimer, found printed on menus of the sort of edgy small-plates restaurants where the fried pig’s ears come with finger lime rémoulade, hits the trifecta of annoyance.
+1. “Changes and Modifications Politely Declined”: Passive-aggressive, vain-glorious, and thoroughly maddening, this disclaimer, found printed on menus of the sort of edgy small-plates restaurants where the fried pig’s ears come with finger lime rémoulade, hits the trifecta of annoyance.
 And to a degree, we approve of it: In a world where customers feel entitled to ask for the alligator schnitzel with hearts of palm, except made with grouper instead of alligator, avocado instead of hearts of palm, and the Tabasco butter from the crab-leg dish instead of orange honey, it puts the chef back in control.
 But when it gets to the point where a chef refuses to leave the bacon garnish off a dish for a guest in a hijab, or the door guy of a hamburger joint frisks you for ketchup at the entrance, it has probably gone too far.

 2. Sous vide: Chefs love sous vide, a technique that involves vaccum-sealing food in plastic wrap and simmering it at low temperature for long periods of time, the way your great-aunt may have done with her Daisy Seal-a-Meal.
-There is no waste with sous vide--all the juices stay in the meat or fish--and it is all very scientific.
+There is no food waste with sous vide—all the juices stay in the meat or fish—and it is all very scientific.
 But while in theory it seems like a good idea to cook a lamb loin to a perfect, rosy rare 126°, in practice it means that every bite of your main course is exactly like every other bite of your main course, which is to say bland, bloody, and soft as Soylent Green.
 Call us old-fashioned, but we like fire.

-3. Untranslated menus: There is an iPhone app--we’ve seen it used--that scans a menu or sign in a Chinese restaurant and translates the characters into English.
+3. Untranslated menus: There is an iPhone app—we’ve seen it used—that scans a menu or sign in a Chinese restaurant and translates the characters into English.
 Unfortunately, unless you have mastered the idioms, knowing that a dish is named something like “peony cloud mountain” is probably not going to help you very much.
 Someday, the technology will be perfected.
 In the meantime, we’d just like to know about that plate of yu choy sum with Yunnan ham and fava beans.

-4. $5 tap water: We commend good-tasting filtered water in restaurants--it is a nice gesture and infinitely better for the ecosystem than bottled water (which future generations may well regard as a symbol of impossible decadence, like ambergris omelets or larks’ tongues in aspic).
+4. $5 tap water: We commend good-tasting filtered water in restaurants—it is a nice gesture and infinitely better for the ecosystem than bottled water (which future generations may well regard as a symbol of impossible decadence, like ambergris omelets or larks’ tongues in aspic).
 But charging for tap water as if it were the stuff flown in from Fiji is green washing of the worst kind.

 5. Bartender overreach: The cocktailian renaissance is a marvelous thing, and we are pleased to be able to order a proper Aviation made with hand-chipped ice, freshly squeezed lemon juice, and housemade violet essence.
 In no way, however, does this enthusiasm constitute an invitation to doctor our nightcaps with curry leaves, flakes of nori, or artfully fried bacon spears.